This article was last updated on the May 7, 2018.

 - Toggle switch for hiding items and custom content on mobile, default is no

-Once you have that set as you want for that menu item click Save & Close and do the same for each menu item within your menu.
+Once you have that set as you want for that menu item click Save & Close and do the same for each menu item on your menu.

 Congrats!
 You now have Superfly setup and ready to use.
 While there are a variety of other options that are possible with Superfly now you have learned the basics you continue to explore the possibilities of this great tool.